cominixo/BetterF3/README.md

   configuration menu, however you can use F3+M while in-game to open the menu.

 ***Forge***
-* It is recommended to download [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config/) in order to access the configuration menu in the Minecraft client.<br/>
+* It is recommended to download [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config/) to access the configuration menu in the Minecraft client.<br/>
-* You can also modify the configuration in config/betterf3.toml.
+* You can also modify the configuration in `config/betterf3.toml`.

 ## Features
 Each line is part of a Module, you can:
 - Change the colors of each module
 - Change the position of each module
 - Add and delete modules, as well as add spacings between them
-- Disable individual lines of a module, or disable the whole module
+- Disable individual lines of a module
+- Disable an entire whole module
 - Add a shadow to the text rendered (Activated by default)
-- Change the color of the background behind all lines Animations for opening/closing (with configurable speeds)
+- Change the background color behind all lines
+- Animations for opening/closing (with configurable speeds)

 ## Screenshots and Videos